-Reiki Training – I’ve been practicing and teaching the art and discipline of Reiki hands-on complementary healing for over 30 years.
-I’ll be offering classes in Lincoln, Nebraska through 2014.
+Reiki Training – I’ve been practicing and teaching the art and discipline of Reiki hands-on complementary healing for almost 40 years.
+I’ll be offer comprehensive training classes in Lincoln, Nebraska.

 Everyone can learn Reiki healing, and everyone is welcome.
 Certificates awarded.
 Students must complete Reiki I before taking Reiki II.
 For more information or to register, follow this link.
 Please note that the date for Reiki II on the poster below has been changed from August 22, 2015 to Saturday, August 29, 2015.
 2015 Reiki Classes